Prof. George Meyiri Bob-Milliar

 Project period: (March 2021 – 31 August 2023)

 Co-Principal Investigator of a study that examines the history and everyday uses of Jackson Park, created in 1935 in Kumasi, Ghana’s second-largest city.
-The Sir Francis Jackson Park is representative of the older urban park set up in Ghana’s towns and cities, part of the colonial urban landscape.
+Sir Francis Jackson Park is representative of the older urban park set up in Ghana’s towns and cities, part of the colonial urban landscape.
 In Jackson Park, Ghanaians go to hear politicians speak, attend religious meetings, sleep or try to make a living.
 These different uses of Jackson Park are studied through three case studies titled: GETTING VOTES, GETTING NOTICED and GETTING BY.
-Using the example of Jackson Park, we will bring together archival and ethnographic approaches to challenge urban planning visions that marginalise the importance of old parks.
+Using Jackson Park as an example, we will bring together archival and ethnographic approaches to challenge urban planning visions that marginalise the importance of old parks.

 The Impact of Private Universities on Public Universities in Ghana